Carrie Underwood Sent Hoda Kotb The Sweetest Gift For Her New Baby

 Carrie and Hoda first met after Underwood’s American Idol win back in 2005 and have continued to cross paths ever since, with Carrie even telling the anchor two years ago that she was her “girl crush.”

-Carrie and Hoda also chatted about “Blown Away” singer’s son during the gushing interview for The Today Show back in 2015, where Underwood told Kotb the alternate names she had for her son Isaiah as the two talked about motherhood.
+Carrie and Hoda also chatted about the “Blown Away” singer’s son during the gushing interview for The Today Show back in 2015, where Underwood told Kotb the alternate names she had for her son Isaiah as the two talked about motherhood.

 Carrie Underwood told Hoda Kotb on the NBC morning show at the time that naming her son was actually “a toss up between Isaiah and Caleb,” before Underwood admitted that she and husband Mike Fisher passed on the name Christian following the release of Fifty Shades of Grey.